jon-jacky/Piety/piety/README.md

 import the *piety* module, create some *piety.Task* instances, then call *piety.run*.
 Usually, one of the tasks is a Python shell, so you can continue to interact while Piety is running.
-See the examples in the *samples* directory.
+See the examples in the *scripts* directory.
 More details appear in docstrings.

 Piety is event-driven.
 Each Piety task identifies an *event*, a *handler*, and an *enabling condition*.
 A handler can be any Python